fsprojects/fantomas/docs/docs/contributors/How Can I Contribute.md

 ## Good first issues

-If wish to solve an issue, but don't know where to start, you can take a look that [good first issue](https://github.com/fsprojects/fantomas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) list.
+If you wish to solve an issue, but don't know where to start, you can take a look that [good first issue](https://github.com/fsprojects/fantomas/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) list.
 These issues are typically easier to pick up and might only require a few small changes to solve them.

 In case you want to solve any issue and would like some more guidance to start, you can also just ask this on the GitHub issue.
-They maintainer can give you an additional pointers to get you on your way.
+The maintainer can give you additional pointers to get you on your way.

 ## Adoption